 Deadline for Financial Assistance Applications

-Financial assistance applications for Semester 1, 2017 must be received by 30 November 2016. (application will be available online in June)
+Financial assistance applications for Semester 2, 2017 must be received by 26 May 2017 (application will be available online from 20 March)

 Late applications will only be considered in exceptional circumstances and are at the discretion of the Master.